expressjs/security-wg/docs/handle_security_reports.md

         > FYI @xxxx we asked GitHub to delete your pull request while we work on releases in private.
     * Update the team in the slack channel #express-security-triage`.

-1.2.2 In the case that the report is made public in a different channel that we don't own/control is expected from the TC to find ways (when possible) to mitigate this by treying to remove the report from public view (reporting to support, asking the reporter to remove the report, etc...).
+1.2.2 In the case that the report is made public in a different channel that we don't own/control, the TC will attempt to mitigate this by trying to remove the report from public view (reporting to support, asking the reporter to remove the report, etc...).

 1.3 At this stage the Security Report Coordinator (SRC) will create a (private) issue in [expressjs/security-triage](https://github.com/expressjs/security-triage) repository with the existing information from the security report (example: [expressjs/security-triage#14](https://github.com/expressjs/security-triage/issues/14)) unless it already exists (step 1.2.1).
 This issue will serve as the central discussion point for this particular report.
 At this stage is expected from the Security Report Coordinator (SRC) to acknowledge receipt of the security report to the reporter.